 Badeschiff.
-Floating Swimming Pool
+Floating Swimming Pool in Berlin

 Architects: Fernando Menis, Felipe Artengo Rufino, José María Rguez.
 Pastrana with Gil Wilk.

 Artist: Susanne Lorenz.

 Budget: 400.000 Euros.